emmypelo/emmypelo/README.md

-- 👋 Hi, I’m KingLeo
+- 👋 Hi, I’m KingLeo- Emmanuel Ogunleye
-- 👀 I’m a fullback developer using JavaScript to make wonders
+- 👀 I’m a fullback developer using JavaScript to make interactive, secured and responsive websites
-- 🌱 I’m currently lear
 - 💞️ I’m looking to collaborate on JavaScript projects